 Holy Family Catholic Primary School belongs to the Holy Family Parish in Karama.
-Fr.
-Felimon Libot is our Parish Priest.
-Fr Felimon leads the whole school masses that occur throughout the year and he visits the school regularly.
+Fr Antoninio is our Parish Priest.
+Fr Antoninio leads the whole school masses that occur throughout the year and he visits the school regularly.
 Religious Education has a central focus at Holy Family Catholic Primary School.
 Christianity permeates all areas of education; not only through Religious Education, but also through the way we support, teach and demonstrate Catholic traditions, teachings and values.
 It is in the way that we relate to our students – through positive reinforcement, compassion, respecting the individual, and celebrating our differences – that we engage and challenge our children in the Catholic Faith.

 Journey in Faith

 Journey in Faith is the Religious Education program for Transition to Year 10 in Catholic schools in the Northern Territory.
-Based on the South Australian Religious Education Framework, Journey in Faith develops 12 Key Ideas, each one focusing on an aspect of Church teachings.
+Based on the South Australian Religious Education Framework, and it is an exciting time as the Journey in Faith units are currently being reviewd and updated to move from the 12 Key Ideas to five knowledge strands - with each one focusing on an aspect of Church teachings.
 In their learning through this program students will come into contact with a Church that believes, celebrates and lives.

 Journey in Faith has been written to speak to the young people of our Diocese.
 It presents the teachings of the Church in a clear, systematic way, using the methodologies and principles of education available to us now.
 Drawing on the sources of our faith; creation, scripture, tradition and human experience, ‘Journey in Faith’ provides a way of seeing the world, of acting in it and of responding to it, all drawn from the simple reality of our faith: God loves us and calls us to life in full abundance.